 During your job search, there is a point when you ask yourself what the right salary for the position you are applying for might be.
 On the one side, you do not want to get less than what you are worth, right?
-On the other side, you would not want to disqualify yourself from being considered for a job you are really excited about.
+On the other side, you would not want to disqualify yourself from being considered for a job you are excited about.

-In some countries, employers do add salary ranges in the job descriptions, giving you a good indication on what you can ask for in your salary negotiation.
+In some countries, employers do add salary ranges in the job descriptions, giving you a good indication of what you can ask for in your salary negotiation.
 In Germany however, it is very unlikely job seekers will find that information in a job ad.
-This makes it difficult to assess the salary expectation and compare to the market average.
+This makes it difficult to assess the salary expectation and compare it to the market average.

 Based on our experience as recruiters, we have compiled three tips that will help you find the right salary you should ask for.

 1. Start with a salary check on Google

-The world wide web is full of remuneration guides and list for almost any job title.
-Make sure to use commonly used job titles when you do the search.
-Do not waste your time to search for a job title that is very specific to your employer.
-Instead check what the common job title is for the position you are looking for.
+The world wide web is full of remuneration guides and lists for almost any job title.
+Make sure to use commonly used job titles when you search.
+Do not waste your time searching for a job title that is very specific to your employer.
+Instead, check what the common job title is for the position you are looking for.
 Once you find the information, take the range as a starting point.
-However, the range can be quite large and therefore, do not rely solely on an online check to go into salary negotiations.
+However, the range can be quite large, and therefore, do not rely solely on an online check to go into salary negotiations.

 2. Place yourself correctly in the salary range